MaxGoldschmidt/sales-nav/README.md

 # Sales Nav RESTful API
-> ### Node (Express) app providing an API to generate Opportunities given a list of sales reps and companies.
+> ### Node (Express) app providing an API to generate Opportunities from a list of sales reps and companies.
 The API matches companies and sales reps with the aim of reducing distance between each company and sales rep.

 # Getting started
 ## To get the Node server running locally: